mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

 Set datapoint for "get/set devstate" commands (default is 'STATE'):

    attr <name> statedatapoint <datapoint>

+   The value of this datapoint is stored in internal STATE of the FHEM device.

 Remove character from CCU device or variable specification in set commands: